RicardoBPedro/micronaut_auth_server/README.md

 ## Getting started

-:warning: BEFORE START, MAKE SURE DOCKER ENVIROMENT IS UP AND RUNNING.
+:warning: :warning: BEFORE START, MAKE SURE DOCKER ENVIROMENT IS UP AND RUNNING. :warning: :warning:

 In order to build the project, run the command below.